 Mr. Smith is admitted to practice law in Tennessee.
-He is also admitted to practice before the United States District Court, Western District of Tennessee, and before the United States Tax Court.
+He is also admitted to practice before the United States District Court, Western District of Tennessee, the United States District Court, Middle District of Tennessee, and before the United States Tax Court.

-He is a member of the American Bar Association, the Tennessee Bar Association, and the American Health Lawyers Association.
+He is a member of the Tennessee Bar Association.
 He is also a Fellow in the Nashville Bar Foundation.
 Mr. Smith has received an AV®Preeminent™ peer review rating from Martindale-Hubbell®.
 He is the co-author of the true crime book, "Victims of Dead Man Walking," published by Pelican Publishing Company.

 Mr. Smith has been tax counsel on numerous tax-exempt bond issuances, including qualified 501(c)(3) bonds, exempt facility bonds for qualified residential rental projects, general obligation bonds, revenue bonds, community development district bonds, current and advance refunding bonds, pool bonds, and Build America Bonds.